rummanwaqar/au_sonar/preprocessor_firmware/docs/CommInterface.md

   "peakLevel" a float with 2 decimal precision.
 The current peak level of the peak detector

-  "error" a float with 2 decimal precision.
-The "error" of the controller

   "avgPkLv" a float with 2 decimal precision.
 The average peak level of the last ping.

+  "variance" a float with 5 decimal precision.
+The variance of the peak level of the last ping.

   "samples" a integer.
 The amount of peak detector samples, and thus the amount times gain control looped during the ping.

-Example: "$ping cal=0 gain=40.45 peakLevel=1.23 error=0.19 avgPkLv=1.28 samples=19"
+Example: "$ping cal=0 gain=40.45 peakLevel=1.23 avgPkLv=1.28 variance=0.00567 samples=19"

 Note: There's a new line character at the end of the string